 Flamingos, flamingos everywhere.
 When you land in Cagliari you find these exotic tropical birds crowded onto one of the biggest Europe’s lagoons, the Laguna di Santa Gilla, next to the airport.

 Spring is the perfect time to be here; when thousands of chicks, called ‘pulle’, are just few weeks old.
-And now Cagliari, the small, cosmopolitan ‘capital’ of Sardinia, is pinker than ever.
-And not only because of the flamingos, it is also the most gay-friendly city of Sardinia, the ‘Caribbean’ island between Spain and Italy.
+It’s a time of year when Cagliari, the small, cosmopolitan capital of Sardinia, is pinker than ever.

-If you want to see the flamingos close up, the biggest European community of this African bird is in the ponds close to Cagliari.
-So visit Molentargius Lake, just behind Poetto Beach – a clean and gorgeous city beach (something which is usually really hard to find in Europe).
+If you want to see the flamingos close-up, the biggest European community of this African bird is in the ponds close to Cagliari.
+So visit Molentargius Lake, just behind Poetto Beach – a clean and gorgeous city beach.

-Instead it is a vibrant city, where, almost all year round, people go to the beach for rollerblading, running or just drinking a coffee.
-And where clubs, pubs and bars constitute a harbor for tourists and locals.
-The Sardinian capital hosts a gay club – Go Fish – and some gay bars, such as Rainbow and, in summer, Fico d’India and Chiringuito.
+Renowned author DH Lawrence loved this city.
+He saw a very different Cagliari: ‘Sardinia is like freedom itself,’ he used to say.
+This is still true, but now the capital is not ‘nothing finished, nothing definitive’, as observed by Lawrence.
+The Cagliari of today is a vibrant city where almost all year round, people go to the beach for rollerblading, running or just drinking a coffee.
+The Sardinian capital also hosts a gay club – Go Fish – and some gay bars, such as Rainbow and, in summer, Fico d’India and Chiringuito.
 Two gay beaches can also be found nearby: Cala Mosca and Mari Pintau.

-The city’s ‘quartieri’ (boroughs) have simple names: Marina, Castello, Quartiere del Sole, San Benedetto, and so on.
+The city’s quartieri or precincts have simple names: Marina, Castello, Quartiere del Sole, San Benedetto, and so on.
 Under the stars, you can drink a local beer at micro-brewery Birrificio di Cagliari.
 Drinking here gives you a free history lesson on Cagliari’s city centre.
-Beers on offer take the name of historical neighbourhoods, Casteddu (the Castel), Biddanoa (new town), Marina (Marina) and Stampaxi.
+Beers on offer take the name of historical neighborhoods, Casteddu (the Castel), Biddanoa (new town), Marina (Marina) and Stampaxi.

-When you are almost drunk, head off to the Bastione, an old terrace over the Golfo degli Angeli, the gulf of Cagliari, and next to the cathedral and to the Savoia’s palace (the Reign of Italy was born in Sardinia).
-Here young people gather in the evenings to sing and play the guitar.
-And, under the stars, it’s perfect.
+When you are almost drunk, head off to the Bastione, an old terrace over the Golfo degli Angeli, the gulf of Cagliari, and next to the cathedral and to the Savoia’s palace.
+Here young people gather in the evenings to sing and play the guitar under the stars.

-Next morning, when you wake up, have milk and pane carasau for breakfast.
+The local breakfast is milk and pane carasau.
 This is a traditional flatbread, thin and crisp, usually in the form of a dish half a meter wide.
 It is the traditional Sardinian Flatbread and eaten almost everyday.
-Now, with a lot of carbs in your body, you will be ready for a new day.

-With thousands of plants, the Orto Botanico is certainly a definite must-see.
-It is one of the most famous botanical gardens in Italy and contains some 2,000 species of Mediterranean origin but with a good collection of succulents and tropical plants as well.
+With thousands of plants, the Orto Botanico is worth a visit.
+It’s one of the most famous botanical gardens in Italy and contains some 2,000 species of Mediterranean origin, but with a good collection of succulents and tropical plants as well.

-But there is even more to see – a short journey will take you to the Stagno del Giunco, near Villasimius, a coastal village in the South-East of Sardinia.
+A short journey from Cagliari will take you to the Stagno del Giunco, near Villasimius, a coastal village in the South-East of Sardinia.
 The road is a mule track, but the seascape is magnificent.
-Cala Regina, Mari Pintau, Solanas, Kala e’ Moru, Baia Azzurra... wonderful sandy beaches adorn the coast like pearls.
-And, finally, Villasimius, where hundreds of pink flamingos are waiting for me.
+Cala Regina, Mari Pintau, Solanas, Kala e’ Moru, Baia Azzurra – wonderful sandy beaches adorn the coast like pearls.